Pre-registration rules

 You must also meet these registration requirements:

-• not have been denied the right to vote by a court of law by reason of mental incapacity
+• not have been denied the right to vote by a court of law due to reason of mental incapacity

 New York pre-registration rules